GStreamer/gstreamer/markdown/application-development/advanced/clocks.md

 ## Buffer running-time

-To calculate a buffer running-time, we need a buffer timestamp and the `SEGMENT` event that preceeded the buffer.
+To calculate a buffer running-time, we need a buffer timestamp and the `SEGMENT` event that preceded the buffer.
 First we can convert the `SEGMENT` event into a `GstSegment` object and then we can use the `gst_segment_to_running_time ()` function to perform the calculation of the buffer running-time.